 Up to 18 hours of Special Topics (EEL 5934, 6935, and 7936) may be applied toward the degree.
-Up to six hours each of Individual Work (EEL 5905 or 6905) may be applied toward the degree.
+Up to six hours of unstructured credit hours total (EEL 5905, EEL 6905 or EGN 5949) may be applied toward the degree.
+Students can count a maximum of 2 credits of EGN 5949 toward their degree program.

-Students holding a graduate research assistantship may register for EEL 6910 (Supervised Research) and those holding a graduate teaching assistantship may register for EEL 6940 (Supervised Teaching) with the advisor's approval.
+Students holding a graduate research assistantship may register for EEL 6910 (Supervised Research) and those holding a graduate teaching assistantship may register for EEL 6940 (Supervised Teaching) with the supervisor's approval.
 The number of credits in EEL 6910 and 6940 is limited to five credit hours each and none of these credits can be counted toward degree requirements.

-A course with a final grade of C and above cannot be repeated for credit.
+Students must receive a final grade of "C" or better to receive degree credit for a letter graded course.
+A course with a final grade of "C" and above cannot be repeated for credit.
 If a student receives a grade less than a "C" for a course, s/he may retake the course and an average of both grades will be used when compiling GPA graduation requirements.
+Courses in which students receive a grade of "C-" or lower will not be used to fulfill credit requirements but will adversely affect a students' GPA.